SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 For project folder structure details, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

 ## Application Build Environment

 The application can be configured to suit your requirements and development environment.

-- The application uses the default configurations as provided in the **wifi_commands.c** and you can choose to configure these parameters as needed.
+The application uses the default configurations as provided in the `wifi_commands.c` and you can choose to configure these parameters as needed.

-> **Note** :

-> - The default SSID is `MY_AP_SSID` and passphrase is `MY_AP_PASSPHRASE` in **wifi_commands.c** file.
+The default SSID is `MY_AP_SSID` and passphrase is `MY_AP_PASSPHRASE` in `wifi_commands.c` file.
 You may either use these or modify them.

 ```c
     #define SOFT_AP_SSID         "MY_AP_SSID"
     #define SOFT_AP_PSK          "MY_AP_PASSPHRASE"
 ```

-> - The included cloud connectivity certificates are for reference only.
-If using default certificates in the release, the cloud connection will not work.
-You must replace the default certificates with valid certificates while connecting to the appropriate Cloud/OpenSSL Server.
+ The included cloud connectivity certificates are provided for reference only.
+The default certificates in the release will not establish a cloud connection.
+You must replace them with valid certificates when connecting to the appropriate Cloud/OpenSSL server.

+> **Note**: For recommended settings, see the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application